 RECOMMENDED: What Were Dachshunds Bred For?

 As you may already know, the prices of a Dachshunds can range quite a bit.
-But why do some Doxies cost so much more than others?
+But why is it that some dogs cost so much more than others?

-You can probably assume that dogs of the same breed are different prices in different countries.
-But if you’re in America, Dachshund prices can vary by state, and even by cities within the same state.
+It’s probably safe to assume that dogs of the same breed are different prices in different countries.
+But if you’re living in America, it may shock you that Dachshund prices can vary by state, and even by cities.

 For this reason, it’s always best to shop around, even with breeders not in your city.
 If you have the time, you can save yourself a few hundred dollars by taking a little road trip to get your Dachshund.

 On the other hand, even if Corgis are popular in California, they may not be the cheapest option.
-Since California has generally much higher disposable income than say, Mississippi, Corgis in the former state will likely cost more.
+Since California has generally much higher disposable income than say, Mississippi, Corgis in California will likely cost more.

 It’s quite complicated and the only way to see for sure is to call all the Dachshund breeders in areas that you’re comfortable and willing to drive to.

-Reputation of breeders mean a lot in the dog breeding world.
-There are a ton of great advantages when going with a reputable Dachshund breeder.
+Reputation of breeders mean a lot in the world of dog breeding.
+In fact, some may say that reputation is all they have in this competitive industry.
+There are so many great advantages when buying a dog from a reputable breeder.

-For example, reputable breeders are more likely to breed for good health, rather than rarer colors or physical characteristics that may be more valuable.
+For example, reputable breeders are more likely to breed for good health, rather than rarer colors or physical traits that others may perceive as more valuable.

 Unfortunately, not all Dachshund breeders are equal.
 Some will be more knowledgeable, and others less.
 There are casual breeders, and then there are true professionals.
 Of course, you want the latter.